bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 This takes some infrastructure to set up, but the result is magic.
-Call your build with `--platforms=//platforms:pixel3` and `java_binary` automatically uses `:android_jdk`.
+Call your build with `--platforms=//platforms:pixel3` and `java_binary` automatically uses `":android_jdk"`.
 All rules can join in on this.
 The only obligations rule designers have are to write [Starlark rules](https://docs.bazel.build/versions/master/toolchains.html#defining-toolchains) describing how their toolchains work and define toolchains for the platforms they support.